jontabiendo/airbeenbee-project/README.md

-      React - for rendering components onto the client page based on the url path and Express responses Redux - for storing the state of the app in the front end CSS   - for applying styles and layout to the functional components Javascript - for building dynamic functional components HTML  - for importing meta-data
+      React - for rendering components onto the client page based on the url path and Express responses Redux - for storing the state of the app in the front end CSS   - for applying styles and layout to the functional components FontAwesome - for icons
+      Google Fonts - for fonts

 ------------------------------------------------------------------------------------------------------------------